danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

 spinmodel, *by default generalised-grogu*
     It describes the spin model used for the calculation of the physical interaction parameters from the energies upon rotations.
-It can be 'generalised-fit', 'generalised-grogu' or 'isotropic-only'. 'generalised-grogu'
+It can be 'generalised-fit', 'generalised-grogu', 'isotropic-only' or
-    describes the method in the original paper, but can only be used for the x,y,z reference directions, which is enforced.
-Fit can be used for any number of reference directions, which can follow the symmetry of the system.
-    'isotropic-only' only calculates the isotropic exchange, which requires one reference direction and one perpendicular direction, which  is also enforced and it greatly reduces runtime.
+    'isotropic-biquadratic-only'. 'generalised-grogu' describes the method in
+    the original paper, but can only be used for the x,y,z reference directions, which is enforced.
+Fit can be used for any number of reference directions, which can follow the symmetry of the system. 'isotropic-only' only calculates the isotropic exchange, which requires one reference direction and one perpendicular direction, which  is also enforced and it greatly reduces runtime.
+     'isotropic-biquadratic-only' is the same as the 'isotropic-only', but it also includes the biquadratic exchange parameters.

     .. warning::
         The 'generalised-fit' method does not work for the anisotropy tensors yet.